 Deontay Wilder should stick to his guns and follow through with his contracted bout with Tyson Fury, according to two-time world heavyweight champion George Foreman.

-Wilder’s co-manager Shelly Finkel refuted this, not once but twice to WBN over the past few weeks.
+Wilder’s co-manager, Shelly Finkel, refuted this, not once but twice, to WBN over the past few weeks.

-The first time, on July 5th, Finkel exclusively told World Boxing News: “I don’t know where a story about Deontay Wilder pulling out of the Tyson Fury fight comes from.
+On July 5th, Finkel exclusively told World Boxing News: “I don’t know where a story about Deontay Wilder pulling out of the Tyson Fury fight comes from.

 “It’s simply not true.
 Deontay Wilder intends to fight Tyson Fury.
-That is the next fight and it will happen.”
+That is the next fight, and it will happen.”

 Again on July 28th, Finkel spoke to WBN to state: “If I didn’t consider you a friend, I wouldn’t even answer this question.